Jamolo5/CITS5503Project2016/README.md

 ## How to use:

-On the entry screen there are 2 options, &quot;Enrol New User&quot; and &quot;Verify Enroled User&quot;.
+On the entry screen there are 2 options, &quot;Enrol New User&quot; and &quot;Verify Enrolled User&quot;.

 ## Both are fairly self explanatory;